Skip to content

 Nothing helped.

-• Constant moisture buildup (even with dehumidifier + HRV running continuously)
+• Constant moisture buildup, even with dehumidifier and HRV running continuously

-• Two windows completely covered in moisture during winter
+• Two windows completely glazed over with moisture every winter

-• Mold growth in kids’ rooms from the constant dampness
+• Mold growth in the kids’ rooms from the constant dampness

-• Paint failure on the sills from all the water
+• Paint failure on the sills from all the standing water

 • Warped wood components